-If you have experienced symptoms related to depression for an extended period of time without any change it is possible you may have depression. it is best to reach out for support even if it you dont have depression and you need support.
-For some people the label of depression or a depressive disorder can be helpful and for others it is a confined label that does not highlight the larger issues the person is facing.
+If you have experienced symptoms related to depression for an extended period of time without any change it is possible you may have depression. it is best to reach out for support even if you don’t have depression and you need support.
+For some people, the label of depression or a depressive disorder can be helpful and for others, it is a confined label that does not highlight the larger issues the person is facing.

 At least 5 of the following symptoms have to have been present during the same 2-week period (and at least 1 of the symptoms must be diminished interest/pleasure or depressed mood):

 - Depressed mood: For children and adolescents, this can also be an irritable mood

 - Diminished interest or loss of pleasure in almost all activities (anhedonia)

-* Sleep disturbance (insomnia or hypersomnia)
+- Sleep disturbance (insomnia or hypersomnia)

-* Psychomotor agitation or retardation
+- Psychomotor agitation or retardation

-* Fatigue or loss of energy
+- Fatigue or loss of energy

-* Feelings of worthlessness
+- Feelings of worthlessness

-* Diminished ability to think or concentrate; indecisiveness
+- Diminished ability to think or concentrate; indecisiveness

-* Recurrent thoughts of death, recurrent suicidal ideation without a specific plan, or a suicide attempt or specific plan for committing suicide.
+- Recurrent thoughts of death, recurrent suicidal ideation without a specific plan, or a suicide attempt or specific plan for committing suicide.